 - protect yourself

 - prevent a crime

-There is no clear definition of what reasonable force is, it will be for a court to judge the individual circumstances.
-But if you do use force it is likely that the police will investigate your actions.
+But there's no clear definition of what reasonable force is.
+A court judges the individual circumstances.
+But if you use force, it's likely the police will investigate your actions.

 You could be arrested and prosecuted for causing an injury or death.
 If you are prosecuted, a court will look at the amount of force you used and decide if it was reasonable in the circumstances as you believed them to be at the time.

 When you’re at home, lock doors, close windows and keep keys somewhere they can’t be reached from outside.
 Always check the ID of any callers you don’t know before answering the door.

 While you want to do everything you can to protect your belongings, remember they can be replaced, you can’t.
 There are things you can do to increase the possibility of getting your things back if these are stolen.

 If you’re out at night, don’t put yourself at risk by drinking too much, going off alone, or leaving with someone you don’t know.